 Lava Creek Canyon Trail to Undine Falls is a 8.4 mile heavily trafficked out and back trail located near Yellowstone National Park, Wyoming that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Horses are also able to use this trail.

 cross country skiing